JBEL - Java Boolean Expression Library Project summary on Source Forge.

 Download from Source Forge

 JBEL is a small, efficient Java library enabling programmers to create simple, easily understandable expressions to perform collection filtering and/or sorting.
+It also supports the concept of closures to facilitate rapid implementation of filtering and sorting functionality.
 The following benefits are realized through consistent use of JBEL:

-• No more cut-n-paste coding for comparing and filtering.
+• No more copy-n-paste coding for comparing and filtering.

 • Reduce duplicated code and code size.

-• Improve filter and sort clarity and readability.
+• Improve filter and sort clarity, readability, and maintainability.

-• Increase application reliability by reducing bug introduction.
+• Increase application reliability with reduced bug introduction.

 The following examples should get you going on your understanding and justification for use of JBEL.
-After a look, the benefits are obvious, especially when considering the amount of cut-n-paste coding that often happens around comparing and filtering.
+After a look, the benefits are obvious, especially when considering the amount of copy-n-paste coding that often happens around comparing and filtering.
+For additional examples, check out the unit tests in the source code (available at SourceForge).

 Filtering